khrrzkrm/FMMTNL_Solver/README.md

 ```
 python satcheck.py
 ```
-2- Type a valid formula according to the syntax, the file Examples contain a list of formulas one can copy and paste, example:
+2- Type a valid formula according to the syntax, such as:

 ```
 O open {[0,7],[12,inf]} & (O Load {[3,27]} || F complain {[2,200]})
 ```

 ## Syntax :
 Norm ::=  O Action IS  , F Action Is , Norm  & Norm, Norm  || Norm